fluentsinc/whitepapers/intro.md

 ### Now _**without further ado**_, let's get this started.
 The experiments repositories were created not for training purposes.
 They were originally intended to be a reference repository that helps you quickly remember the solution to a specific well-defined problem.
 And I believe that the experiments repositories still fulfill that purpose.

 ### The overall attitude of the pilots had changed significantly since we started, the experiments in the pilots are now more _**hands-on**_ than ever before.
 Because of this change, we created playground repositories that allows us to play around with the concepts in experiments repositories in a separate individual playground repository.
-For example, when learning the experiments in `pro-experiments`, the players now use the individual playground repository `adventurist` to document and execute all the experiments in `pro-experiments`.
+For instance, when learning the experiments in `pro-experiments`, the players now use the individual playground repository `adventurist` to document and execute all the experiments in `pro-experiments`.
 The below table shows the experiments-repositories and the playground-repositories associated with them:

 experiments-repository | player's playground-repository